erick-rivas/django-reference/domain/README.md

 # Domains

-Represents the methods to handle business logic
+Represents the methods that handle business logic

 ## Table of content